Lighthouses of Vanuatu

 Britain and France maneuvered inconclusively to gain control of the archipelago.

-Finally, in 1906, the two countries worked out a joint arrangement for
+Finally, in 1906, the two countries worked out an arrangement for

-country became independent in 1980 under the name Vanuatu.
+country became independent in 1980 with the name Vanuatu.

 Vanuatu has some 65 inhabited islands in a loose, volcanic chain about